MarkLodato/vt100-parser/README.rst

 This module is designed to mimic the output (and only output) of xterm.
-Therefore, there are no plans to implement any sequence that affects input, cause the terminal to respond, or that xterm does not itself implement.
+Therefore, there are no plans to implement any sequence that affects input, causes the terminal to respond, or that xterm does not itself implement.

 OPTIONS